|

 after the death of his father in 1189.
 Richard was very generous towards his brother John.

-Ireland, and gave him lands and revenues in England.
+He made him Count of Mortain, France, and gave him lands and revenues in England.

-As arranged by his father, John married
+As it had already been arranged by his father, John now married

 Isabella, heiress to the earldom of Gloucester.

-However, Richard wasn't a fool.
+Richard was no fool.
 When

-he was fixing to go on crusade,
+he was fixing to go on

 he made his brother John promise not to enter England while he was